AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 We made use of GitLab's Continuous Integration (CI) so that we could run our unit tests each time we committed and pushed to the repository.
 Within the [gitlab-ci.yml](.gitlab-ci.yml) we were able to add stages to the CI pipeline and execute commands.
 Within our pipeline, we had 3 stages - prepare, build and test.
 The prepare stage makes sure that the runner has the necessary packages installed.
 The build stage will build the project and the test cases so that they can be executed.
 The test stage will run the unit tests automatically - the pipeline will only pass if all 3 of these stages are successful.

 ### 4.3 Logo Folder
 Within the repository there is a folder called [logos](logos).
-Within this folder contains of the restaurant logo's that we had access to throughout the project.
+This folder contains the restaurant logos that we had access to throughout the project.
 You can use this folder to easily access the logos without any hassle.

 ### 4.4 Postman
 We made use of Postman (https://www.postman.com/) when we were testing and adding new API calls to the project.
 Postman is a powerful tool for performing integration testing with your API.
 It allows for repeatable, reliable tests that can be automated and used in a variety of environments and includes useful tools for persisting data and simulating how a user might actually be interacting with the system.
 We would highly recommend that you make use of Postman if you would like to add a new API call to the project.
 A handy Postman tutorial can be found here - https://www.guru99.com/postman-tutorial.html.